lenmus/lomse/test-scores/regression/README.md

 The goal of this system is to detect regressions in the rendered output without having to rely on human visual review.
 The tests go as follows:

 * First, Lomse loads a test score and renders it.
-The result is saved as a JPG image in folder `lomse/test-scores/regression/generated`.
 * Then the generated image is compared with the expected blessed image that is in folder `lomse/test-scores/regression/target`.
 * If there are differences, the test script generates a GIF image, which flips between the two images, so that any differences are easily spotted.
-The GIF image is placed in folder `lomse/test-scores/regression/failures`.
-* Finally, an html page is automatically created with the results, in `lomse/test-scores/regression/results.html`.
+* Finally, an html page is automatically created with the results, in `lomse/zz_regression/results.html`.

 ## Running the visual tests